 Support for Caregivers and Families

 Caring for someone with ALS is hard work and more than a full time job.
-But there are resources and support to help you care for your loved one with ALS.
+But there are resources and volunteer support to help you care for your loved one with ALS.

-The ALS Association Oregon and SW Washington Chapter is here to offer direct support like financial responsbility for in-home caregiving, as well as emotional support, advice in dealing with practical issues and access to community resources.
+The ALS Association Oregon and SW Washington Chapter is here to offer direct support like financial responsibility for in-home caregiving, as well as emotional support, advice in dealing with practical issues and access to community resources.

 To talk about proactive ways to manage the care of your loved one with ALS, please reach out to your local care services coordinator or contact CareServices@alsoregon.org or 503.238.5559 ext 100.